 Grants are made to undergraduate students who apply and are approved by a standing Scholarship Committee.
 These grants are made from interest earned on the Alhambra Charity Fund, Inc., and from donations made expressly for scholarships.

 Alhambra houses which provide housing for the intellectually disabled are relatively new commitment of the Order.
 The first Alhambra House to receive financial assistance was approved in 1993 and is now in existence.
 It functions under the auspices of Gabriel Homes, has six residents, and is located in Herndon, Virginia.
 Others have been approved for grants or interest free loans, in California, Florida, Illinois, Michigan, New York, Ohio and Pennsylvania.

 Memorializing Catholic historical places is one of the original purposes of the Order.
 It remains as an important function, which is: “To mark, preserve, memorialize, commemorate and identify Catholic historical places, persons or events of international or regional importance.”
 Over 160 such memorials have been established in the United States and Canada.

 Fund raising is the essential ingredient to carry out the charitable endeavors of the Order.
 The Alhambra Charity Fund, Inc. is the repository of funds donated for charity.
 Donations to this fund remain intact and only the interest is used to fund the programs and projects of the Order.
 The Alhambra Charity Fund, Inc. is incorporated and approved by the Internal Revenue Service as a non-profit corporation and, as such, all money donated to this fund are tax deductible to the extent permitted by law.

-The Alhambran newspaper is the house organ of the International Order of Alhambra.
-It is published bi-monthly and distributed to its members and Catholic Bishops.
+The Alhambran newspaper is the house organ of the International Order of the Alhambra, Inc. It is published bi-monthly and distributed to its members and Catholic Bishops.
 It is used to publish special messages from the Supreme Chaplain and the Supreme Commander, and to report on the activities and accomplishments of the other Supreme Officers; and to share information about caravan events throughout the Order.
 Download issues of The Alhambran HERE.

 100th Anniversary Testimonials